Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

         but is not forced to drop out of school, he/she can still continue studying in the next semesters.
-6. The X-level grading is applied to courses for which the Training Department has not received the student\'s learning outcome report from the lecturer in charge of the course.
+6. The X-level grading is applied to courses for which the Training Department has not received the student's learning outcome report from the lecturer in charge of the course.

 ### Article 39.
 Assessment of learning outcomes

-Students\' learning outcomes are evaluated after each main semester according to the following criteria: 1.
+Students' learning outcomes are evaluated after each main semester according to the following criteria: 1.
 The amount of knowledge learned is the total number of credits of the courses (excluding free elective courses) that the student has registered to study during the semester.